MetalMusings/MyOwnEtherCATDevice/Build.md

 ## EEPROM

 You need to fill the EEPROM with valid contents before putting it on the pcb.
-It  is actually a must, the EtherCAT IC will not start with an empty EEPROM, or with a non-valid content.
+It  is actually mandatory, the EtherCAT IC will not start with an empty EEPROM, or with a non-valid content.
 It doesn't have to be for a real EtherCAT slave, because the first thing you will do when the card works is to upload the correct contents using TwinCAT.
 Any valid EEPROM content.

 There is a small Arduino program [Link here](Utils/EEPROM_store_valid/) that helps to fill the empty EEPROM.
 Follow the link.